Things to Know Before You Retire at 62

 Also, keep in mind, Medicare does not cover all health care costs, so many people purchase additional health coverage to supplement their Medicare benefits.
 Get quotes on your health insurance costs so you can build this expense into your retirement budget.

-3. Consolidate Retirement Accounts for Easier Withdrawal Management
+3. Consolidate Retirement Accounts

-If you have money in IRAs, 401(k)s or other employer-sponsored plans, think about consolidating these various retirement plans into one account.
+If you have money in IRAs, 401(k)s or other employer-sponsored plans, think about consolidating these plans into one account.
 Many people believe their money is safer when they spread it out across many different firms.

 Instead, when you use a large well-known financial custodian you can build a well-diversified portfolio by owning numerous types of investments all held within a single account.
-The underlying assets belong to you; they are not assets of the financial firm.
+The underlying assets belong to you.
+They are not assets of the financial firm.
 This means you gain very little added safety by having accounts spread out across numerous financial institutions.

 Also keep in mind, although you don’t have to take money out of your IRA or other retirement accounts until age 70 ½, for some folks it may make sense to start taking withdrawals if you need them before you are required to do so because of your age.
 It depends on your marginal tax bracket and your other sources of income.